Christian-Me/node-red-contrib-ui-uplot-charts/README.md

 * "wheel zoom" does not work well together with "keep zoom and pan"
 * "single use" Plugins can be used more than once with unpredictable results.
 * title and legend sizes not currently not calculated automatically sometimes resulting in scroll bars (to avoid this set the height values)
-* "legend as tooltip" cannot escape the widget rect resulting in scroll bars
+* "legend as tooltip" cannot escape the widget rect resulting in scroll bars.
+* changing the data storage results in loss of all previous data.
+* new scales are not available in existing series.
+Reopen config as a workaround
+* reorder of series seams not to work as planned

 ## Features planned for the future (in no particular order):

 - [ ] refactoring of the data storage for optimal data use and reduced file access (SD card users be warned!)
 - [ ] regular data backups
+- [ ] transfer data to new storage if context or store changed
 - [ ] more input formats like objects or csv data
 - [ ] support of non time based charts
 - [ ] support of callback functions where suitable (i.e. legend formatting)